MGMT5618 International Study Program

 - Unit Coordinator(s)

-- Dr Paul Crompton (Winter), Professor Thierry Volery (session 4)
+- Professor Thierry Volery

 - Unit rules

-approval from the Business School only, which will be determined with regard to relevant documented professional work experience.
+- ACCT5602 Accounting or MGMT5501 Organisational Behaviour; and enrolment in the Master of Business Administration (coursework) or Master of Business Administration (coursework and dissertation); or approval from the Business School only, which will be determined with regard to relevant documented professional work experience.

 - Incidental fees